-All allegations or concerns should be recorded immediately on the Safeguarding Incident Reporting Form and emailed directly to safeguarding@tearfund.org.
+All allegations or concerns should be recorded immediately on TIMS.
+Partners should record details of the incident on the Safeguarding Incident Reporting Form and email directly to safeguarding@tearfund.org.
 The Safeguarding Officer will inform the relevant Group Director as appropriate.
-Tearfund employees who have access to the Corporate Hub will find a link on the home page of the hub 'Report a Safeguarding Incident' which will link to an online reporting form.
-This can be completed and submitted instead of completing and emailing the Safeguarding Incident Reporting Form.

-The following flowchart explains the process of reporting and follow up.
+A flowchart is available to staff which explains the process of reporting and follow up.
+Details are available on request.
+More detail about the actions that can be taken against grantees and suppliers who commit exploitation, sexual abuse, child abuse, and child neglect of any person or who fail to take reasonable steps to prevent or report it are set out in our partnership agreements and contracts and include the ending of the relationship and the blocking of any further funding or payment.
+More detail about the actions that can be taken against staff, and representatives are set out in the personal conduct policy and other agreements and include suspension from work, disciplinary action and reporting to authorities.
 The Safeguarding Review Team follows a Safeguarding Governance and Oversight Protocol when managing a safeguarding incident and a copy of this can be provided on request.
 The Safeguarding Officer, with the support of the Safeguarding Review Team, will decide if the Subject of Complaint, if a staff member, should be suspended based on the suspension guidelines.